san-chang/orgdown-vscode/README.md

 Welcome to Orgdown!
 This is a Visual Studio Code extension dedicated to bringing the legendary organizational power of [Emacs' Org Mode](https://orgmode.org/) to the modern, accessible environment of VS Code.
 Our mission is to faithfully implement 80% or more of the core Org Mode feature set, such as robust syntax highlighting, code block execution, task management and so on.

-This project is built with a professional-grade, test-driven architecture to ensure stability and maintainability.
+This project is built with a professional-grade, test-driven architecture following VS Code's three-layer model: **TextMate grammar** for fast syntax highlighting, **Decoration API** for rich visual enhancements, and a **Language Server** using **Tree-sitter** for structural features like code folding, document outline, and future semantic capabilities.

 Learn more at our project websites: